Port Hope, Ontario: History

-Cayuga people, one of the Six Nations of the Iroquois Confederacy, migrated to the Port Hope area from New York state in 1779.
-They had been forced from their homeland south of the Great Lakes after having been allies of the British during the American Revolution.
-Great Britain had ceded these lands, along with territory it occupied in the Thirteen Colonies east of the Mississippi River, after the United States won independence.
+The Cayuga people inhabited the area in the early 17th century, and there was a Mississauga village named Cochingomink also in the 17th century.

+In 1778, a fur trade post was established and the settlement was known as Smith's Creek.

-In 1793, United Empire Loyalists from the northern colonies became the first permanent settlers of European heritage in Port Hope, as the Crown granted them land as compensation for being forced to leave the colonies (much of their property was confiscated by rebel governments) and as payment for military service.
-The new colonists called the settlement Smith's Creek after a former fur trader.
-They developed mills and a town plot by the turn of the century.
+In 1793, Loyalists from the northern colonies became the first permanent settlers of European heritage in the area, as the Crown granted them land as compensation for being forced to leave the colonies (much of their property was confiscated by rebel governments) and as payment for military service.
+John Graves Simcoe, then lieutenant governor of Upper Canada, established the Township of Hope in the early 1790s, named after Colonel Henry Hope, lieutenant governor of the Province of Quebec.

-After the War of 1812, the Crown tried to recruit more British settlers, and townspeople wanted a new name.
-After a brief fling with the name Toronto, the village was renamed in 1817 as Port Hope, after the Township of Hope of which it was a part.
-That was the namesake of Colonel Henry Hope, lieutenant governor of the Province of Quebec.
-The post office dates from 1820.
+From 1817 to 1819, the area was known as Toronto or "Toronto at Smith's Creek".

+In 1819, the village and township were united and named Port Hope.
 In 1834 Port Hope was incorporated as a town.

-Relatively slow growth from 1881 to 1951 resulted in much of the town's 19th century architecture surviving.
-In the early 21st century, Port Hope's downtown is celebrated as the best-preserved 19th-century streetscape in the province of Ontario.
-The town's local chapter of the Architectural Conservancy of Ontario and the Heritage Port Hope Advisory Committee are very active and advise on the restoration and preservation of architecturally or historically significant buildings.

-With over 270 heritage-designated buildings throughout the municipality, Port Hope has a higher per capita rate of preservation than any other town or city in Canada.
-Downtown businesses are regulated by the municipality to maintain the town's unique character.
-This special character makes Port Hope a destination for heritage tourism and people interested in architecture.
+Relatively slow growth from 1881 to 1951 resulted in much of the town's 19th-century architecture surviving.
+Port Hope's downtown is celebrated as Ontario's best-preserved 19th-century streetscape.
+The town's chapter of the Architectural Conservancy of Ontario and the Heritage Port Hope Advisory Committee are very active and advise on the restoration and preservation of architecturally or historically significant buildings.
+With over 270 heritage-designated buildings, Port Hope has a higher per capita rate of preservation than any other town or city in Canada.

+In 1978, eight members of the Satan's Choice Motorcycle Club were charged with a murder that occurred at Port Hope's Queen's Hotel.
+The trial and conviction of some members—the Port Hope 8 case—has been described as a miscarriage of justice.

-On January 1, 2001, the original town amalgamated with Hope Township to form the Municipality of Port Hope and Hope, which was renamed to its current name in November of that same year.
-Prior to amalgamation, the town's census population was listed as 11,718 while the township's was 3,877.
+In 2001, the original town amalgamated with Hope Township to form the Municipality of Port Hope and Hope, which was renamed to its current name in November of that year.
+At the time of amalgamation, the census listed the town's population as 11,718 and the township's as 3,887.

-The 2017 horror movie It and its 2019 sequel It Chapter Two were both filmed in Port Hope, which portrayed the fictional town of Derry, Maine.
+The 2017 supernatural horror film It, its 2019 sequel It Chapter Two, and its prequel television series It: Welcome to Derry were all filmed in Port Hope, which portrayed the fictional town of Derry, Maine.